 Keeping your muscles warm is extremely important, especially when you have several routines throughout the day.
 Muscles that stay warm are less likely to become injured.
 A great way to stay warm is to wear warmup clothes.

-Sweat pants or harem pants are perfect because they are loose and will fit over top of many costumes.
+Sweat pants are perfect because they are loose and will fit over top of many costumes.
 Zip-up style hoodies are the best option for a top, because they won't ruin your hair or makeup like a pullover sweater might.

 An added bonus is a that warmup wear is great for keeping your costume and tights clean!